raspberrypilearning/getting-started-scratch/en/step_2.md

 --- /task ---

 --- task ---
-When using Scratch with this guide or one of our projects you will need to switch between Scratch and the project instructions.
+When you use Scratch with this guide or one of our projects, you will need to switch between Scratch and the project instructions.

 --- collapse ---
 ---